dashcommunity/proposal-riongull-2016-10-06/dot-net-lib-proposal.md

-# Proposal - .NET Library and Tutorial Git Book (Work on Progress Proposal)
+# Proposal - .NET Library and Tutorial Git Book

 A Dash .NET library and documentation in the form of a tutorial book similar to [Programming the Blockchain](https://programmingblockchain.gitbooks.io/programmingblockchain/content/).